-STS crane outreach 23 containers wide, 58 m from fender face.

-STS crane lift height above high water about 50 m.
+ULCV STS crane outreach 23 containers wide, 58 m from fender face.
+Lift height above design high water about 50 m.

-Increased vessel lengths are limited but may be significant.
-Consider low-cost modifications, such as new and relocated crane stops and mooring dolphins beyond wharf end.
+Increase in vessel length is limited but may be significant.
+Consider low-cost modifications, such as new compact and relocated crane stops and mooring dolphins beyond wharf end.

-Fenders for smaller 12,000 TEU-range vessels may be adequate.
+Fenders for smaller 10-12,000 TEU-range vessels may be adequate.

-Increased mooring forces may require larger bollards.
+Increased mooring forces and smaller space between vessels may require more and stronger bollards.
 Costs are limited unless wharf strengthening is required.